pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 ## Use-case

-A common task operation is to load data like a {class}`pandas.DataFrame` from a pickle file, transform it and store it on disk.
+A typical task operation is to load data like a {class}`pandas.DataFrame` from a pickle file, transform it, and store it on disk.
 The usual way would be to use paths to point to inputs and outputs and call {func}`pandas.read_pickle` and {meth}`pandas.DataFrame.to_pickle`.